betterscientificsoftware/bssw.io/Site/Categories/Planning.md

     - [How to Configure Software](../CuratedContent/HowToConfigureSoftware.md)

 - **Legacy code:**
+Source code in which there is a substantial enough investment in both actual costs and in accepted computational validity that wholesale re-write to fully exploit newer computing technology is deemed to risky.

+or

 Source code developed for/with computing technology (e.g. hardware, languages) that is no longer supported yet is still required to work with current technology.

     - [What Is CSE Legacy Code?](Topics/WhatIsCseLegacyCode.md)